Europe is sleepwalking into another world war

 Countries that arrogate to themselves the power to confiscate the financial and gold reserves of sovereign nations such as Afghanistan, Venezuela and now Russia?
 Countries that trumpet freedom of expression as a sacrosanct universal value, but resort to censorship the moment they are exposed by it?

 Countries that are supposed to cherish democracy and yet have no qualms about staging a coup whenever an election goes against their interests?
-Countries in whose eyes the “dictator” Venezuela President Nicolás Maduro becomes a trading partner overnight because the circumstances have changed?
+Countries in whose eyes dictator Venezuela President Nicolás Maduro becomes a trading partner overnight because the circumstances have changed?

 The world is no longer a place of innocence — if it ever was.

-This article was produced by Globetrotter, a project of the Independent Media Institute.
+Boaventura de Sousa Santos is the emeritus professor of sociology at the University of Coimbra.
+His most recent book is Decolonising the University: The Challenge of Deep Cognitive Justice.
+This article was produced by Globetrotter, a project of the Independent Media Institute